 Do I need to know anything about websites or programming?

 No!
 Workshops are for beginners.
 You don’t need to know anything about it.
-However, if you have a little bit of technical knowledge (i.e. you know what HTML or CSS are) you still can apply!
+However, even if you have a little bit of technical knowledge (i.e. you know what HTML or CSS are) you can still apply!

 What are the criteria for acceptance?